-- (i) For discrete waste-reduction practices such as aerial methane monitoring, the operator must use the technology at least twice per year; and - (ii) for waste-reduction practices such as automated emissions monitoring systems that operate routinely or continuously, the division will determine the required frequency of use. - (4) An operator may file an application with the division for a credit against its volume of lost natural gas that identifies: - (a) the ALARM technology used to discover the leak or release; - (b) the dates on which the leak or release was discovered, field-verified, isolated, and repaired;

-(c) the method used to measure or estimate the volume of natural gas leaked or released;

-(d) a description and the date of each action taken to isolate and repair the leak or release:

-(e) visual documentation or other verification of discovery, isolation, and repair of the leak or release;
+(i) For discrete waste-reduction practices such as aerial methane monitoring, the operator must use the technology at least twice per year; and

+(ii) for waste-reduction practices such as automated emissions monitoring systems that operate routinely or continuously, the division will determine the required frequency of use.

+• (2) An operator may file an application with the division for a credit against its volume of lost natural gas that identifies: (a) the ALARM technology used to discover the leak or release; (b) the dates on which the leak or release was discovered, field-verified, isolated, and repaired; (c) the method used to measure or estimate the volume of natural gas leaked or released; (d) a description and the date of each action taken to isolate and repair the leak or release; (e) visual documentation or other verification of discovery, isolation, and repair of the leak or release; (f) a certification that the operator did not know or have reason to know of the leak or release before discovery using ALARM technology; and

-- (f) a certification that the operator did not know or have reason to know of the leak or release before discovery using ALARM technology; and - (g) a description of how the operator used ALARM technology as a routine and on-going aspect of its waste-reduction practices. - (5) For each leak or release reported by an operator that meets the requirements of Paragraphs (3) and (4) of Subsection B of 29.15.28.10 NMAC, the division, in its sole discretion, may approve a credit that the operator can apply against its reported volume of lost natural gas as follows: - (a) a credit of forty percent of the volume of natural gas discovered and isolated within 48 hours of discovery and timely repaired; and - (b) an additional credit of twenty percent if the operator used ALARM technology no less than once per calendar quarter as a routine and on-going aspect of its waste-reduction practices. - (6) A division-approved ALARM credit shall: - (a) be used only by the operator who submitted the application pursuant to Paragraph (4) of Subsection B of 29.15.28.10 NMAC; - (b) not be transferred to or used by another operator, including a parent, subsidiary, related entity or person acquiring the natural gas gathering system; - (c) be used only once; and - (d) expire 24 months after division approval. - C. Third-party verification.
+(g) a description of how the operator used ALARM technology as a routine and on-going aspect of its waste-reduction practices.

+(3) For each leak or release reported by an operator that meets the requirements of Paragraphs (3) and (4) of Subsection B of 19.15.28.10 NMAC, the division, in its sole discretion, may approve a credit that the operator can apply against its reported volume of lost natural gas as follows:

+(a) a credit of forty percent of the volume of natural gas discovered and isolated within 48 hours of discovery and timely repaired; and

+(b) an additional credit of twenty percent if the operator used ALARM technology no less than once per calendar quarter as a routine and on-going aspect of its waste-reduction practices.

+(4) A division-approved ALARM credit shall:

+(a) be used only by the operator who submitted the application pursuant to Paragraph (2) of Subsection B of 19.15.28.10 NMAC;

+(b) not be transferred to or used by another operator, including a parent, subsidiary, related entity or person acquiring the natural gas gathering system;

+(c) be used only once; and

+(d) expire 24 months after division approval.

+(5) The division shall publish a list of division-approve ALARM technologies on the division's website.

+C. Third-party verification.
 The division may request that an operator verify any data or information collected or reported pursuant to this Part, make recommendations to correct or improve the collection and reporting of data and information, submit a report of the verification and recommendations to the division by the specified date, and implement the recommendations in the manner approved by the division.
 If the division and the operator cannot reach agreement on the division's request, the operator may file an application for hearing before the division.
 The operator, at its own expense, shall retain a third party approved by the division to conduct the activities agreed to by the division and the operator or ordered by the division following a hearing.

-[19.15.28.10 NMAC N, xx/xx/xxxx]
+[19.15.28.10 NMAC - N, xx/xx/xxxx]

+History of 19.15.28 NMAC: [RESERVED]